Great Amiens Agency for Development and Urban planning

 History and status

-As the other 50 urban and planning agencies, Aguda is directed by an executive board composed by 72 members.
-Six of them represent the government, the Region and counties, the 66 other represent local authorities of the Grand Amiens and joint associations of municipalities (Syndicat mixte de pays).
+As the other 50 urban and planning agencies, ADUGA is directed by an executive board composed by 44 members.
+Four of them represent the government and the Region, the 40 other represent local authorities of the Grand Amiens and joint associations of municipalities (Syndicat mixte).

 The agency team’s work is divided in six fields: